-Amex has some great travel rewards credit cards like *amex platinum* and the *amex gold*, yet most travelers still make sure to pack a Visa or Mastercard before heading abroad.
+Amex has some great travel rewards credit cards like the American Express Platinum Card® and the American Express® Gold Card, yet most travelers still make sure to pack a Visa or Mastercard before heading abroad.
 Overseas and even sometimes at home, paying with an Amex card isn't an option.

 It's practically common knowledge with American Express, a widely accepted fault: Many retailers simply say “No Amex cards.”
 But that knock against Amex is also slightly outdated.